Sheuly Azad

 Umme Fatema Nazma Begum (উম্মে ফাতেমা নাজমা বেগম; born 2 October 1972), better known as Sheuly Azad, is an entrepreneur and politician, holding one of the seats reserved for women in the 11th Jatiya Sangsad, the Bangladeshi parliament.

 Early life

-Sheuly was born in the Muslim family of West Kuttapara in Sarail Upazila of Brahmanbaria district.
+Sheuly was born in the Muslim family of West Kuttapara in Sarail Upazila, Brahmanbaria District.
 Her father is a Businessman and mother is a housewife.

-Politics career
+Career

-After the tragic killing of her husband, Sheuly Azad entered politics, suppressing the pain of her bereavement.
-The Sarail Awami League committee was dissolved and Sheuly Azad was elected joint convener-1 of the upazila unit.
-Since then, Sheuly Azad has been relentlessly working with a view to materializing the dreams of her late husband.
-Local leaders and activists of the Awami League and its front organizations got united under the leadership of Sheuly Azad.
+After the death of her husband, Azad entered politics.
+The Sarail Upazila Awami League committee was dissolved and Sheuly Azad was elected joint convener-1 of the upazila unit on 10 December 2014.
+She later was appointed general secretary of the unit.

+Azad was appointed reserved seat member of parliament in 2019.
+She was the first Awami League member of parliament from Sarail Upazila since 1973.

+Azad campaigned for Abdus Sattar Bhuiyan, expelled Bangladesh Nationalist Party politician, for by-polls in 2023.

+After the fall of the Sheikh Hasina led Awami League government a murder case was filed against Azad regarding the death of Liton Miah, activist of Hefazat-e-Islam Bangladesh, who was killed on 28 March 2021 in a clash with the police.
+Detective Branch arrested her in the case from Niketan and handed her over to Sarail Police Station.

+Personal life

+Azad was married to AKM Iqbal Azad, senior vice-president of Sarail Upazila unit of Awami League.
+In 2012, her husband was killed by his rivals in the Awami League.
+Four people were sentenced to death in the murder case in July 2024.